j-wadin/beanpeek/README.md

 - Use `ApplicationContext` to interact with Spring Beans
 - Apply Java Reflection to inspect class and method metadata
 - Understand annotations and how frameworks like Spring use them
+- Observe bean lifecycle events (creation and destruction) using @PostConstruct and @PreDestroy

 ##  Dependencies

 - Java 21+
 - Spring Boot 3.2
 - Maven
+- Lombok

 ## Getting Started